colindelotavo/discord-nickname-resetter/README.md

 ## Support
-If you encounter any issues, please open an issue in the repository or contact the maintainer.
+If you encounter any issues or if there is any way to make the steps to using the script easier to understand, please open an issue in the repository or contact me.

 ## Useful Links
 - [Python Discord Bot Example](https://realpython.com/how-to-make-a-discord-bot-python/)